rust-lang/rust/src/doc/rust.md

 such as vectors, strings, and the low level communication system (ports, channels, tasks).

-Support for other built-in types such as simple types, tuples, records, and enums is open-coded by the Rust compiler.
+Support for other built-in types such as simple types, tuples and enums is open-coded by the Rust compiler.

 ### Task scheduling and communication